-Whatever may have led you to this point, you are welcome to get in touch for an initial appointment
+Whatever may have led you to this point, you are very welcome to get in touch for an initial appointment.

 Training, qualifications & experience

-I have a PG Diploma in Counselling, awarded by The University of Edinburgh.
+I have a PG Diploma in Counselling, awarded by The University of Edinburgh in 2017.

 My practice is founded in the person-centred and psychodynamic perspectives.
 These are a set of widely-accepted and proven theories or principles which inform and underpin the way I work.
 In effect, they mean that I am committed to creating an empathic, non-judgemental and transparent setting within which we may link present situations to your past experiences.

 I have 4 years' experience managing a number of long-established counselling services for a national charity.
 I also mentor students undertaking their counselling training and volunteer for a local counselling service.

 COSCA is the professional body for counselling and psychotherapy in Scotland, and seeks to advance all forms of counselling and psychotherapy and the use of counselling skills by promoting best practice and through the delivery of a range of sustainable services.
 COSCA Counsellor Accreditation is a pathway to entry onto the UKRC.

 It is a requirement of all individual and organisational members of COSCA to abide by its Statement of Ethics and Code of Practice and be accountable to the Complaints Procedure.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).